Super Lawyers - Badge

 • Breach of duty: The health care professional failed to meet this standard, either by failing to provide an accurate diagnosis, misreading tests, or delaying treatment.

-• Causation: The medical error directly led to harm, such as permanent damage, additional medical complications, or death.
+• Causation: The error directly led to harm, such as permanent damage, additional medical complications, or death.

 • Damages: The patient suffered measurable losses, such as increased medical expenses, lost wages, pain and suffering, or funeral costs in a wrongful death lawsuit.